 Your body can lose a lot of salt from sweating, it’s important to have a source of salt to keep your body in top shape.

 Having salt tablets in your medical or survival kit can be a big help in a survival situation, but more important is having the knowledge of where to find it in the wilderness.

 Do you know where your Salt Comes From?

 Where to find salt in the wild:

-- Plants – In America you can get salt from the root of a hickory tree.
-You can boil the roots until it evaporates and salt crystals are left.
+Plants – In America, you can get salt from the root of a hickory tree.
+Simply boil the roots until everything evaporates; you will be left with salt crystals.